You can’t talk about language without talking about the very pedestrian (and very impolite) ways in which it’s used.

 Of course, in order to function as “swear words,” they have to be relegated to the “taboo,” which means there are always cultural factors at play.
 But that doesn’t mean the cultural factors that originally spawned a term necessarily have anything to do with its current status as an emotional signifier.

 In Swearing: A Cross-Cultural Linguistic Study, Magnus Ljung explains that the perceived strength of a taboo often changes over time, and that the offensiveness of an obscene word doesn’t actually depend on its taboo-ness.
-What’s more, obscene words can’t be replaced with literal synonyms and still retain the same impact or meaning.
+What’s more, vulgar expressions can’t be replaced with literal synonyms and still retain the same impact or meaning.
 That’s because swearing communicates attitude moreso than it communicates semantics.

 Additionally, you don’t always need “swear words” to fulfill the functions mentioned above.
 Bikol, a language of the Philippines, has a special set of “anger vocabulary,” or words you use to refer to the same thing when you’re angry.
 Speakers of Luganda can hurl insults at each other by changing the noun class prefix of a word (essentially, changing a word meant for people to a word meant for inanimate objects).
 One of the worst insults in Japanese simply involves using an alternative form of “you.”